Peaceosareme/Oldest-Businesses-Analysis/README.md

 # Oldest-Businesses-Analysis
-What and Where are the World's Oldest Businesses
+What and Where are the World's Oldest Businesses.

 An analysis of the oldest businesses in the world per country, continent and year founded.